 As a convenience to you, the division can make payroll deductions from your benefit for certain types of insurance coverage.
 The division offers this payment method to approved insurance companies and FRS employers and will need a written authorization by you and your provider before processing any deductions.
 To determine your eligibility, contact your former FRS employer or insurance provider office.
-The division can deduct only the premiums that you have authorized and your insurance company or former employer has submitted to the division on your behalf.
+The division can deduct only the premiums that you have authorized, and your insurance company or former employer has submitted to the division on your behalf.
 If you have questions about your insurance policy, premiums, refunds, coverage, or claims, contact your insurance provider or former employer.

-Contact your insurance provider to cancel or change your insurance deduction(s).
+You must contact your insurance provider to cancel or change any insurance deduction(s) made as payroll deductions from your benefit.